datalab-org/datalab/pydatalab/docs/INSTALL.md

 ```
 ### Test server authentication/authorisation

-There are three approaches to authentication when developing *datalab* features locally.
+There are two approaches to authentication when developing *datalab* features locally.

-1. Enable the test login endpoint with `PYDATALAB_ENABLE_TEST_EMAIL_AUTH=true` (or the
-   corresponding config file option `ENABLE_TEST_EMAIL_AUTH`). `POST /testing/create-magic-link`
-   with `{"email": ..., "role": "user" | "admin"}` then returns a token that logs in as an
-   active user with that email via `GET /login/email?token=<token>`, with no further
-   configuration.
-This is what the Cypress e2e tests use (`cy.loginViaTestMagicLink`).
-   This MUST NOT be enabled in production.
-2. Local OAuth setup.
-This requires registering an OAuth app with one of the
-   implemented providers (e.g., GitHub, ORCID), configuring the credentials
-   locally (see the [configuration documentation](https://docs.datalab-org.io/en/latest/config/) for more details) and then logging into *datalab* normally.
-   - In this case, the user will also need to be activated when it is created.
-     This can be done by manually editing the user in the database (setting
-     `account_status` to `'active'`), or by running the `admin.activate-user`
-     invoke task.
-   - For testing admin functionality, the user can also be promoted with
-     the `admin.change-user-role` invoke task.
-3. Test users with magic-link login URLs, which requires the server to run in testing mode
+1. Test users with magic-link login URLs (recommended), which requires the server to run in testing mode
    (`uv run invoke dev.serve --testing`, or `PYDATALAB_TESTING=true`).
 Create some test users (active accounts
    with random `@datalab.test` email addresses) with: